 Stories making a difference: commissioned work

 In November of 2013 Unveil Studios presented Andrew’s Three Monologues, directed by Stephen Waldschmidt in Red Deer followed by a performance in Didsbury, Alberta in March.
-Since then, Andrew was been commissioned to write three, original work for CAPCC‘s annual Easter productions.
+Since then, Andrew was commissioned to write three other original works for CAPCC‘s annual Easter productions.

-Andrew has been commissioned to write two more original plays, through to 2019.
-So far, the four productions (Three Monologues, That Towering Cross and After Hymn! and What We Didn't Know) have helped the organization to raise more than $300,000 for their charitable work.
+So far, the four productions (Three Monologues, That Towering Cross and After Hymn! and What We Didn't Know) have helped the organization to raise more than $350,000 for their charitable work.

 Andrew’s plays Shelter, Joseph and She Has A Name were official selections of Scripts At Work in Red Deer, the workshop founded by Lynda Adams and Tanya Ryga that gave Andrew his start as a playwright.

 Andrew is currently developing new work, which includes, Delft Blue set during the Nazi occupation of Holland, a thriller set in the stark reality of the post-apocalyptic near future, and a first century forensic drama that he describes as a cross between Gladiator and Sherlock Holmes.